brianmcn/Zelda1RandoTools/doc/use.md

 This document has detailed notes about the main UI features of Z-Tracker.

-**NOTE**: This documentation has not been updated since version 1.2.3.
+**NOTE**: This documentation page has not been updated since version 1.2.3.

 To see the new 1.3 features, please read [what's new in 1.3.1](whats-new.md#v1.3.1).